Skip to main content

 STI testing appointments with a medical provider are available to students, staff, and faculty at the University Health Center.
 These appointments may be billed to insurance or you can choose to pay out of pocket.
 If you have the student health insurance plan (SHIP) or Maryland Medicaid, there is no charge for these appointments.

 If you are experiencing symptoms, the only recommended testing option is with a medical provider so that they can best assess what is going on, get you the correct tests to make the most accurate diagnosis, and provide treatment as needed.
-If you are not experiencing symptoms, you may also choose this option but prefer a physical exam or consult with a medical provider.
+You may also choose this option if you are not experiencing symptoms but prefer a physical exam or consult with a medical provider.

-Most insurance plans cover STI screening and testing.
+Most insurance plans cover STI testing.
 Contact your insurance plan for more details and check to see if the UHC takes your insurance here.

 If you are dependent on another person’s health insurance plan and have concerns about privacy, click here.